dailystory/docs/articles/integrations/mailchimp.md

 To get started you will need to create an account on <a target="_blank" rel="noopener noreferrer" href="https://mailchimp.com">MailChimp</a> and <a target="_blank" rel="noopener noreferrer" href="http://kb.mailchimp.com/lists/growth/create-a-new-list">create one or more lists</a>.
 For example, a newsletter list.

 <ol class="step"><li value="2">MailChimp API Keys</li></ol>
-Once you have a MailChimp account and one or more lists created, you will need to get your API.
-Within MailChimp first navigate to your MailChimp Account:
+Once you have a MailChimp account and one or more lists created, you will need to get your API key.

+Within MailChimp navigate to your MailChimp Account:

 ![MailChimp Account](/articles/integrations/mailchimp-01.png "MailChimp Account")

-Within Account select Extras > API Keys:
+Within Account select Extras > API keys:

 ![MailChimp Account API Keys](/articles/integrations/mailchimp-02.png "MailChimp Account API Keys")